 The purpose of the site walkdown is to enable the inspector to stay current of facility status, as well as to identify unexpected security conditions that may warrant additional inspection under the security inspection program.

-Region and headquarters-based inspectors.
+Regional and headquarters-based inspectors.
 Conduct a facility walkdown during security inspections that provides sufficient detail to complete the sample outlined within the inspection procedure(s).
 Unexpected system or equipment configurations of significance should be communicated to the licensee and the region.
 Those configurations of significance should also be communicated to the resident inspector.

 Resident inspectors.
 Conduct site walkdowns pursuant to IMC 2515, Appendix D. However, in general, the security-related portion of the walkdown will be very general (i.e., not detailed) in nature and will normally be conducted while performing normal plant status walkdowns.
 The residents may consider a periodic, very general, status review of the central alarm station (CAS) and secondary alarm station (SAS) as part of this walkdown.
 The resident may typically question the on-duty alarm station operator or security officer regarding security or security equipment status, without adversely impacting the conduct of security duties or functions.
 Although a review of CAS and SAS logs, equipment out-of-service or clearance logs, standing orders, and instructions is not required, it may be beneficial in quickly assessing the licensee’s security performance and posture.
 Unexpected or significant changes to security configurations shall be communicated to the licensee and regional management, as necessary.